raffael/rattata.js/rattata Documentation.md

 		console.log(processedResult)
 	});

-Of course, since the model is just a normal JavaScript object, you can define own methods or own properties:
+Since the model is just a normal JavaScript object, you can of course define own methods, that do not rely on AJAX or own properties:
 	app.models.define('userModel',{
-		[...],
+		[… AJAX request definitions …],
 		parseUnixTimestamp: function(timestamp){[...]}
 	});